 The Wallform 313 system was specified for construction of the new home, achieving a U-value of 0.18 W/m2K when finished externally with a thin coat render system.
 The Wallform construction, as well as being practical and quick to build, also provides excellent levels of air tightness without cold bridging, both being factors which reduce comfort levels and increase energy bills.
 Heating is provided by an air source heat pump supplemented by solar heat gain from the south facing sun room.

 Excluding the costs of forming the road access and re-routing utility services, the cost for construction of the new house and the holiday cottage was less than £750/m2.
 The key reasons for achieving such good value for money rest with the client, who self-managed the project, assisted with the building works and proved to be very astute in his purchasing decisions for materials and equipment.

-Architect: Nigel Johnston
+DESIGN: Nigel Johnston

 CASE STUDY: Build It Best Value for Money Award Winner